cosmingherghe/cosmingherghe/README.md

 💞️ I’m actively looking for my next chalange/job
 👀 I’m interested in Java, JavaScript, Spring & Spring Boot, microservices and Kubernetes
-🌱 I’m currently learning Security and JavaScript while working on my personal project
+🌱 I’m currently learning Security and Microservices while working on my personal project
 📫 How to reach me - hello at cosmingherghe.dev